sidleerling/SQL-Project---Library-Management-System/README.md

 ## 1. Background and Overview

-This is an SQL based project designed to simulate the daily operations of a modern library.
+This is an SQL based project designed to simulate the daily operations of a modern library using MySQL.
 It is designed to efficiently tracking books, members, branches, employees and transaction history (issues/returns) with the primary focus on the following:

 1. Performing CRUD operations as and when there is a new book added to the library, book quality status, employee details
 2. Identify the most frequently issued books